18 March 2012

 Cats are so well engineered and seem to fit in their life niche better than many, many other creatures.

 We brought Lizzy home when she was a baby and in two days she knew how to go the bathroom, clean herself, climb, no, run, up and down the spiral staircase, things that our eight year old dog still has not learned.
+She seemed that advanced that we thought she would be able sort her own cat insurance out!

 I love dogs and indeed plan to write about them soon, but a cat will run circles around a dog when she isn’t actually jumping circles around him.